 In the event of a discrepancy between any of the information contained in our orientation materials, the Substitute Handbook, and the Knox County Schools ("KCS") Board Policy, the KCS Board Policy will govern.
 The purpose of this handbook is to provide information that will help with questions and pave the way for a successful career with KCS.
 Any revised Employee Handbook supersedes and replaces all prior versions.

 MISSION STATEMENT

-In conjunction with the Knox County Board of Education, the mission of Knox County Schools is, "To provide excellent and accessible learning opportunities that empower all students to realize their full potential."
+To provide excellent and equitable learning opportunities that empower all students to realize their fullest potential.

 KNOX COUNTY SCHOOLS AT A GLANCE